Hyperpigmentation: Types, Causes and Remedies

 Prescription retinoid creams are effective, but they are powerful and can cause skin redness, excessive dryness, itching and scaling of the skin.
 New research shows that OTC retinol (Vitamin A) products are very effective but are much more gentle without all of the harsh side effects.
 We formulate two products that contain Retinol but also have the overall health of the skin in mind because both products deliver nutrients, anti-aging actives and antioxidants to repair damage and protect from free radicals.
 As a caution, women who are pregnant or nursing should avoid products containing any form of Vitamin A.

 If you research ways to lighten hyperpigmentation, you will likely find reference to hydroquinone, which is why we mention it here.
 There are many products on the market that use hydroquinone as a method of lightening the skin and while it is effective, we believe there are other ways that are much safer and don’t damage the skin.
 Hydroquinone works by interfering with melanin production and lightens the skin.
 Using it may cause skin reactions such as redness and itching, dryness and mild dermatitis.
 Topical use has also been shown to break down collagen and elastin which leads to skin aging.
 In some people, especially with longer-term use, studies show ochronosis, or deposition of yellow-brown pigment in the dermis, and the skin becomes thicker and darker (think the skin on your heal).
 Using hydroquinone decreases the melanin pigments in your skin, making it more sensitive and vulnerable to UV damage.
 There are also studies linking hydroquinone to skin and renal cancer.
 Hydroquinone is banned in many countries.
 Questionable safety is putting it lightly – with so many downsides, we must ask, is it really worth the risk?
 We highly recommend turning to other effective, and much safer topical actives.
-For some people, it might be worth using it for a short time for the desired results – we always advocate for being an empowered, educated consumer and knowing all of the risks.
+For some people, it might be worth using it for a short time for the desired results – we always advocate for being an empowered, educated consumer and knowing all of the risks before using an active with known risks.

 Safe and effective remedies for hyperpigmentation: